 Here’s an updated version of the Theory of Everything with the human brain, the immaterial and the material.

 The brain is the most complex device in the universe.
 Physically, the human brain resembles the most prominent animal brain.
 Yet, human mental capacity and accomplishments are light-years above any other form of life.
 Science, philosophy, and religion have not furnished any answers to this enigma.

 The answer is Genesis 2:7, when God breathed the neshama into the first human.
 The spiritual neshama, in the sense of invisible inspiration, confers on humankind its humanity; this is basic knowledge from God’s Word, the Bible.
 It is only with this basis that the rest of the story of humankind can be understood.

 This blog post is an excerpt from chapter 5.5 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Brain.
+Please use the Social Network links just below to share this information from The Explanation, Human Brain.
 Its Role in Consciousness and Mind